 History of RSF Foundation

 In October 1981, four local Rancho Santa Fe residents came together with the hope of creating a local foundation for individual philanthropists to help improve the community.
-Knowing they would need help to achieve their goal, they enlisted a group of founding directors to create what was to be known as the Rancho Santa Fe Community Association.
+Knowing they would need help to achieve their goal, they enlisted a group of founding directors to create what was to be known as the Rancho Santa Fe Community Foundation.

 In the early days they had a volunteer Executive Director without an office and borrowed supplies and funds from those that believed in them.
 It took two years before the Foundation would even have an operating budget.
 Over the next 16 years, a volunteer board of directors oversaw the acquisition of several charitable funds, mostly as a result of bequests and memorial contributions and annual grants to local nonprofits.